studentyaoshi/etwas/README.md

     (iii) We obtained multiple SNP sets according to the eQTL *P*-value threshold (5×10<sup>-2</sup>, 1×10<sup>-2</sup>, 1×10<sup>-3</sup>, 1×10<sup>-4</sup>, 1×10<sup>-5</sup>, 1×10<sup>-6</sup>), chromatin segmentation state (promoter, transcription, enhancer, and others), TFBS annotation, and DHS annotation.

 ### Train
 For each SNP set *z*, we built an expression prediction model in the training dataset by using the lasso and the elastic net (α = 0.5) methods as implemented in the *glmnet* R package.
-       test
-       df